Fresh Resources for Web Designers and Developers (October 2012)

 Annotator

-This library allows you to add comments, tags and markdowns to your web content and along with AnnotateIt you can store your annotations for free.
+This library enables you to add comments, tags, and markdowns to your web content.
+Together with AnnotateIt, you can store your annotations for free, making it a powerful tool for collaborative content management.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail